-Figure 9 gives the average return to bonds and the mean expected equity premium that result from the opening of the bond market.
-This graph shows that the average returns to bonds and equity are quite reasonable.
-The change in factor prices is presented in Figure 10 in terms of a fall in net wages.
-The before-tax fall in wages is somewhat larger, because PAYG benefits are linked to wages.
+Figure 9 shows the average return to bonds and its standard deviation as well as the expected equity premium.
+The volatility of the equity premium has all but disappeared.
+Figure 10 presents the effects of the bond market on factor prices by showing that net wages fall.
+The before-tax fall in wages is somewhat larger still, because PAYG benefits are linked to wages.